awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 ## Locate the AWS Completer<a name="cli-command-completion-completer"></a>

- The location can vary depending on the installation method used\.
+ The location of the AWS completer can vary depending on the installation method used\.

- **Package Manager** – programs such as `pip`, `yum`, `brew` and `apt-get` typically install the AWS completer \(or a symlink to it\) to a standard path location\.
+ **Package Manager** – Programs such as `pip`, `yum`, `brew`, and `apt-get` typically install the AWS completer \(or a symlink to it\) to a standard path location\.
 In this case, the `which` command can locate the completer for you\.

 ```
 $ which aws_completer
 /usr/local/bin/aws_completer
 ```

- **Bundled Installer** – if you used the bundled installer per the instructions in the previous section, the AWS completer is located in the `bin` subfolder of the installation directory\.
+ **Bundled Installer** – If you used the bundled installer per the instructions in the previous section, the AWS completer is located in the `bin` subfolder of the installation directory\.

 ```
 $ ls /usr/local/aws/bin